-Headquartered in Düsseldorf, Germany, IKB Deutsche Industriebank AG (IKB) is a commercial bank that specialises in lending to medium and larger sized corporates and is active in the German market.
+Headquartered in Düsseldorf, Germany, IKB Deutsche Industriebank AG (IKB) is a commercial bank that specialises in lending to medium-sized and large corporates and is active in the German market.
 It provides a host of financial services to German corporate clients, ranging from business loans to development bank loans (its niche), notably from Kreditanstalt für Wiederaufbau (KfW, Aaa stable).

-Started as a real estate financing entity in 1924, the bank developed into its current role of a corporate lender from the 1970s.
-IKB was weakened by the financial crisis in 2008-09 and was subsequently bailed out by a consortium of KfW and several other banks.
+Started as a real estate financing entity in 1924, the bank developed into its current role as a corporate lender from the 1970s.
+IKB was weakened by the financial crisis in 2008-09 and was subsequently bailed out by a consortium consisting of KfW and several other banks.
 IKB is fully owned by the private equity firm Lone Star Funds.
-Over this period, the bank's balance sheet has been extensively de-risked and its business has refocused on corporate lending.
+Over this period, the bank's balance sheet has been extensively derisked and its business has refocused on corporate lending.

-The bank operates several segments, with a focus on corporate customers, and advisory services plus selected primarily deposit focused services for retail customers.
-It currently operates from six branches located in Berlin, Düsseldorf, Frankfurt, Hamburg, Munich and Stuttgart.
+The bank operates several segments, with a focus on corporate customers, and advisory services plus select primarily deposit-focused services for retail customers.
+It currently operates from six branches in Berlin, Düsseldorf, Frankfurt, Hamburg, Munich and Stuttgart.